swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 version as given in the `SignRequestExtension` (see section [2.1.3.1](#version), "[Version](#version))".

 For backwards compatibility reasons that attribute MAY be absent if version "1.1" was requested.
-Otherwise it MUST be set.
+Otherwise, it MUST be set.

 <a name="responsetime"></a>
 ##### 2.2.4.2.
 ResponseTime